Xunhua Salar Autonomous County: Economy

 In 2021, Xunhua Salar Autonomous County's gross domestic product (GDP) totaled 4.036 billion renminbi (RMB), an increase of 6.5% over the previous year.
 Total retail sales in the autonomous county totaled 1.19 billion RMB, an increase of 7.5% from the previous year.

 As of 2021, the per capita disposable income of urban residents reached 35,233 RMB, an increase of 6.8% from the previous year; per capita disposable income of rural residents totaled 13,773 RMB, an increase of 10.6% from the previous year.

 The autonomous county has a sizeable tourism industry, and boasts a number of eco-tourist attractions.
 Xunhua Salar Autonomous County received approximately 4.36 million tourists in 2021, and earned 2.25 billion renminbi in tourist revenue.

 Culture

 Lamian is a popular dish in the area, with the autonomous county's government boasting that the region has nearly 10,000 lamian shops.

-Interethnic marriages

-Salar men from the area of present-day Xunhua Salar Autonomous County have had a long history of intermarriage with Tibetan women, conditional on the Tibetan women converting to Islam.
-Local Salar husbands have, in turn, incorporated Tibetan cultural practices they see as compatible with Islam into their lives, such as the placement of white stones on the outer walls of houses, and the consumption of Tibetan-style butter tea.
-As a result of the tangled ancestry of the two groups, and Salar respect for ethnic Tibetans, local Salars often call Tibetans "aiju", meaning "maternal uncle", a term with a respectful connotation.

-Tibetan women were the original wives of the first Salars to arrive in the region as recorded in Salar oral history.
-The Tibetans agreed to let their Tibetan women marry Salar men after putting up several demands to accommodate cultural and religious differences.
-Hui and Salar intermarry due to cultural similarities and following the same Islamic religion.
-Older Salars married Tibetan women but younger Salars prefer marrying other Salars.
-Han and Salar mostly do not intermarry with each other unlike marriages of Tibetan women to Salar men.
-Salars however use Han surnames.
-Salar patrilineal clans are much more limited than Han patrilinial clans in how much they deal with culture, society or religion.
-Salar men often marry a lot of non-Salar women and they took Tibetan women as wives after migrating to Xunhua according to historical accounts and folk histories.
-Salars almost exclusively took non-Salar women as wives like Tibetan women while never giving Salar women to non-Salar men in marriage except for Hui men who were allowed to marry Salar women.
-As a result Salars are heavily mixed with other ethnicities.